Yummy Gardens breed a variety of purebred chickens.

-The Australorp is a large placid Black chook which make them ideal for backyards compared to the large show bird variety.
+Australorp Utilities are a medium size placid Black chook which make them ideal for backyards compared to the large show bird variety.
 They are not aggressive to other birds and are extremely docile.
 They can be handled by children and are a very handsome bird.
-Australorps lay about 200 eggs a year.
 They have an exceptionally soft, shiny black plumage which has hints of green in the sunlight.
 The Australorp Utilities also lay more eggs than the large show bird variety.
 Peaceful and dignified, Australorps are an absolutely delightful bird which we highly recommend.

 Silkie bantams come in many colours.
 Silkie feathers lack the barbs which normally hold the strands together which gives them a soft, hairy feathered look unlike most other chooks.
-Whilst they generally only lay about 100 eggs a year they are attractive little chooks.
-They are very docile with great personalities and are fantastic for children.
+They generally only lay about 100 eggs a year.
+They are very docile attractive little chooks with great personalities and are fantastic for children.
 They do go broody and make excellent mothers or foster mums for other chook eggs and chickens.

 Cochins are a large breed with distinctive plumage and a profusion of soft feathering particularly on the feet, which gives them a large round plump appearance.
 They make great companions and pets because of their calm, quiet and gentle temperament.
 They are approachable and get along with people well.
 They are extremely broody and stubborn mums and will sit for long periods of time even if there are no eggs.
 They like to roam around the yard but they cannot fly very well because of their size.
 Cochins lay a medium size egg in comparison to body size.
 Cochins lay on average 3 – 5 eggs per week.